Divine right of kings: Holy Roman Empire

+It is related to the ancient Catholic philosophies regarding monarchy, in which the monarch is God's vicegerent upon the earth and therefore subject to no inferior power.

+Religious Opposition

-In the sixteenth century, both Catholic and Protestant political thinkers alike began to question the idea of a monarch's "divine right".
+In the sixteenth century, both Catholic and Protestant political thinkers alike challenged the idea of a monarch's "divine right".

+Catholic

 The Spanish Catholic historian Juan de Mariana put forward the argument in his book De rege et regis institutione (1598) that since society was formed by a "pact" among all its members, "there can be no doubt that they are able to call a king to account".
 Mariana thus challenged divine right theories by stating in certain circumstances, tyrannicide could be justified.

 Cardinal Robert Bellarmine also "did not believe that the institute of monarchy had any divine sanction" and shared Mariana's belief that there were times where Catholics could lawfully remove a monarch.

+Protestant

 Among groups of English Protestant exiles fleeing from Queen Mary I, some of the earliest anti-monarchist publications emerged.
 "Weaned off uncritical royalism by the actions of Queen Mary ...
 The political thinking of men like Ponet, Knox, Goodman and Hales."

 In 1553, Mary I, a Roman Catholic, succeeded her Protestant half-brother, Edward VI, to the English throne.
-Mary set about trying to restore Roman Catholicism by making sure that: Edward's religious laws were abolished in the Statute of Repeal Act (1553); the Protestant religious laws passed in the time of Henry VIII were repealed; and the Revival of the Heresy Acts were passed in 1554.
-The Marian Persecutions began soon afterwards.
-In January 1555, the first of nearly 300 Protestants were burnt at the stake under "Bloody Mary".
-When Thomas Wyatt the Younger instigated what became known as Wyatt's rebellion, John Ponet, the highest-ranking ecclesiastic among the exiles, allegedly participated in the uprising.
+Mary set about trying to restore Roman Catholicism by making sure that: Edward's religious laws were abolished in the Statute of Repeal Act (1553); the Protestant religious laws passed in the time of Henry VIII were repealed; and the Revival of the Heresy Acts were passed in late 1554.

+When Thomas Wyatt the Younger instigated what became known as Wyatt's rebellion in early 1554, John Ponet, the highest-ranking ecclesiastic among the exiles, allegedly participated in the uprising.
 He escaped to Strasbourg after the Rebellion's defeat and, the following year, he published A Shorte Treatise of Politike Power, in which he put forward a theory of justified opposition to secular rulers.

 Ponet's pamphlet was republished on the eve of King Charles I's execution.